newsraft/newsraft/doc/project-goals.md

 #### Omitted functionality

 Some features will never be landed in Newsraft just because of its goal to be simpler and lighter than Newsboat.
-Notably, feed entries filtering, feed transformations, podcasts management and integration with third-party services are bypassed by Newsraft.
+Notably, feed entries filtering, podcasts management and integration with third-party services are bypassed by Newsraft.
 You should consider using Newsboat if you need any of these, because it does a fairly good job at implementing it all together.